Bitcoin-ABC/bitcoin-abc/doc/build-osx.md

 2. Build Bitcoin ABC:

-    Configure and build the headless Bitcoin ABC binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Bitcoin ABC binaries as well as the GUI.

-    You can disable the GUI build by passing `--without-gui` to configure.
+    You can disable the GUI build by passing `-DBUILD_BITCOIN_QT=OFF` to cmake.

     It is recommended to create a build directory to build out-of-tree.

-        ./autogen.sh
         mkdir build
         cd build
-        ../configure
-        make
+        cmake -GNinja ..
+        ninja

 3. It is recommended to build and run the unit tests:

-        make check
+        ninja check

 4. You can also create a .dmg that contains the .app bundle (optional):

-        make deploy
+        ninja osx-dmg

 Disable-wallet mode
 --------------------
 When the intention is to run only a P2P node without a wallet, Bitcoin ABC may be compiled in disable-wallet mode with:

-    ./configure --disable-wallet
+    cmake -GNinja .. -DBUILD_BITCOIN_WALLET=OFF

 Mining is also possible in disable-wallet mode using the `getblocktemplate` RPC call.